 Sheet Pan Baked Veggie Nachos

-There are so many things to love about sheet pan nachos – they make such a simple and yummy meal or snack, and really feel like a throw-together dish that doesn’t require advanced planning.
+There are so many things to love about sheet pan nachos.
+They make such a simple and yummy meal or snack, and really feel like a throw-together dish that doesn’t require advanced planning.
+(Same with this crock pot chicken enchiladas verde recipe!).

 Plus, you can easily mix and match whatever vegetables and toppings you have on hand.
 Nachos are great for parties and gatherings, too, because you can easily make a lot of them (just use multiple sheet pans)!

 I like my nachos extra loaded, with lots of bright ingredients.
-So with this recipe, I went heavy on the fresh and colorful toppings. 🙂
+So I went heavy on the fresh and colorful toppings in this nachos recipe with black beans, diced bell pepper, and more deliciousness.

 Here’s what you’ll need to make these loaded vegetarian nachos: